Assistive Services

 Write:OutLoud is a talking word processing program.
 It can be set up to speak letters, words, or sentences as they are typed or to speak completed text after it has been written.
 Speech can also be used to hear word choices in the spell checker.
 The background and text colors can also be changed to accommodate visual preferences.

-Visual disabilities (ZoomText, MAGic, Home Page Reader, various hardware)
+Visual Disabilities (ZoomText, MAGic, Home Page Reader, various hardware)

 ZoomText and MAGic are designed specifically to meet the needs of visually impaired persons.
 They combine screen magnification with low vision screen reading.